By Edgar Beecher Bronson in 1910

 With the mild climate, even in winter, seldom more than two blankets to the man were carried for bedding.
-The cooking paraphernalia were equally simple, at the most consisting of a coffee pot, a frying-pan, a stew kettle, and a Dutch oven.
+The cooking paraphernalia was equally simple, consisting of a coffee pot, a frying pan, a stew kettle, and a Dutch oven.
 Each man carried a tin cup tied to his saddle.
-Plates, knives, and forks were considered unnecessary luxuries, as every man wore a bowie knife at his belt, and was dexterous in using his slice of bread as a plate to hold whatever delicacy the frying-pan or kettle might contain.
+Plates, knives, and forks were considered unnecessary luxuries, as every man wore a bowie knife at his belt and was dexterous in using his slice of bread as a plate to hold whatever delicacy the frying pan or kettle might contain.
 Sometimes even the Dutch oven was dispensed with, and bread was baked by winding thin rolls of dough around a stick and planting the stick in the ground, inclined over a bed of live coals.
-Often the frying-pan was left behind, and the meat roasted on a stick over the fire, and no meat in the world was ever so delicious as a good fat side of ribs so roasted.
+The frying pan was often left behind, the meat roasted on a stick over the fire, and no meat in the world was ever so delicious as a good fat side of ribs so roasted.